breadweb/extralife-helper/README.md

 Before creating the PR, please ensure the following:

 * You have run `npm run lint` in the `helper` directory and have corrected all warnings and errors.
-* You have reverted any changes to the tracked `.env.deploy.*` files, `mock-api` files, or any other files made only to support your personal testing.
+* You have reverted any changes made strictly to support your personal testing and not required for the fix or feature.
+This includes changes in the tracked `.env.deploy.*` files and `mock-api` files.

 <br>